aravindbaskaran/Picsy/README.md

 Cross platform mobile app developed using Mowbly(http://www.mowbly.com) and cloud services running out of a google app engine app

-Developed as part of a workshop conducted at PEC (www.pec.edu) with the 3rd year CSE students on 7-8 February 2014.
+Developed as part of a workshop conducted at Pondicherry Engineering College (www.pec.edu) with the 3rd year CSE students on 7-8 February 2014.

 How to deploy